livecycle/preevy/site/docs/intro/under-the-hood.md

 s3://preevy-config/profile1?region=us-east-1
 ```

-Refers to a profile stored on a S3 bucket named `preevy-config` in the region `us-east-1` under the base path `profile1`.
+Refers to a profile stored on an S3 bucket named `preevy-config` in the region `us-east-1` under the base path `profile1`.

 Example Google Cloud Storage URL: